Raleigh Fire Department History

 Photos and more information.

 Patches adopted for uniforms, the first patches in the fire department history.
-The design is based on the Burlington Fire Department patch.yb02, oh
+The design was based on the Burlington Fire Department patch.yb02+, oh

 1987

 Apparatus replacement policy created by City Manager Dempsey E. Benton.
-Engines and aerials are maintained as front-line rigs for 20 years, then as reserve rigs for 5 years.
+Engines and aerials to be maintained as front-line rigs for 20 years, then as reserve rigs for 5 years.
 (January 1, 1987)rfd

-Recruit academy #11 graduates 25 firefighters.
-The academy started on October 1, 1986 and lasted 17 (?) weeks.
+Recruit academy #11 graduated 25 firefighters.
+The academy started on October 1, 1986 and lasted 17 (?)weeks.
 The graduation ceremony is conducted at the City Council Chambers.
 (February 6, 1987)rfd

 Apparatus notes: